nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. TA starts TrAcker desktop application.
 2. TA enters command to remove student from an event.
-3. TA confirms the remobal of student to an event.
+3. TA confirms the removal of student to an event.
 4. TrAcker removes the student from an event.
 5. TrAcker displays the new event list with the removed student.